Broken crayons still color, but the death of Robin Williams I believe hit us all by storm.

 Who didn’t know about this wonderful man?
 Even my children utter lines from his movies.
-But here’s the part that hit home: how and why he died.
+But, suicide?
+WTF?!?!

-The allegations are that he committed suicide due to severe depression.
-Watching the news last night, a segment called “Remembering One of the Greatest”, a panel of experts analyzed everything from how many times he’d been in therapy to the many different kinds of substances he was addicted to…and then alas, the conversation around his “wake up call”, the death of his great friend John Belushi and the birth of his daughter.
+Severe depression.
+I remember watching the news when he passed, a segment called “Remembering One of the Greatest”, a panel of experts analyzed everything from how many times he’d been in therapy to the many different kinds of substances he was addicted to…and then alas, the conversation around his “wake up call”, the death of his great friend John Belushi and the birth of his daughter.
 Let me tell you something despite the obvious: Depression kills.

 The number for the National Suicide Prevention Lifeline is 1-800-273-TALK (8255)